 U.S. Attorney for Idaho Names Election Day Contacts

-BOISE – United States Attorney Wendy J. Olson announced today that Assistants United States Attorney (AUSAs) Jack Haycock, Ray Patricco and Nancy Cook will lead the efforts of her Office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 8, 2016, general elections.
-AUSAs Haycock, Patricco and Cook have been appointed to serve as District Election Officers for the District of Idaho, and in that capacity are responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.
+BOISE – United States Attorney Bart M. Davis announced today that Assistant United States Attorneys (AUSAs) Jack Haycock, Ray Patricco and Traci Whelan will lead the efforts of his Office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 6, 2018, general election.
+AUSAs Haycock, Patricco and Whelan have been appointed to serve as District Election Officers for the District of Idaho, and in that capacity are responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.

-“The franchise is the cornerstone of American democracy,” said Olson.
+“The franchise is the cornerstone of our American system of governance,” said Davis.
 “We all must ensure that those who are entitled to the franchise exercise it if they choose, and that those who seek to corrupt it are brought to justice.”

-In order to respond to complaints of election fraud or voting rights abuses on November 8, 2016, and to ensure that such complaints are directed to the appropriate authorities, United States Attorney Olson stated that AUSAs Haycock, Patricco and Cook will be on duty while the polls are open.
+In order to respond to complaints of election fraud or voting rights abuses on November 6, 2018, and to ensure that such complaints are directed to the appropriate authorities, United States Attorney Davis stated that AUSAs Haycock, Patricco and Whelan will be on duty in this District while the polls are open.
 They can be reached by the public at the following telephone numbers:

-In addition, the FBI will have special agents available in each field office and resident agency throughout the country to receive allegations of election fraud and other election abuses on election day.
-Boise FBI Supervisory Agent Douglas Hart can be reached by the public at (208) 344-7843 and Coeur d’Alene FBI Supervisory Agent Richard Collodi can be reached by the public at (208) 664-5128.
+Additionally, the Federal Bureau of Investigation (FBI) will have Special Agents available in each field office and resident agency throughout the country to receive allegations of election fraud and other election abuses on Election Day.
+For matters in eastern and southern Idaho, FBI agents in Boise can be reached by the public at (208) 344-7843 and for matters in northern Idaho, FBI agents in Coeur d’Alene can be reached by the public at (208) 664-5128.